 Stress-related illnesses cause 80% of medical expenses, according to the Centers for Disease Control.

-It’s time to take back control of your life, your space, and your time!
+It’s time to take back control of your life, your space, and your time, and your money!
 Here are 10 tips to help you get started.

 Ways to Simplify Your Life

 1. Develop Positivity

 When something doesn’t go as planned, what’s your first reaction?
 Do you dwell and brood?
 Do you look for a solution?

 One of the best ways to simplify your life, and be happier, is to spend less energy on negativity.
 Yes, you need to release those feelings.
 But don’t dwell.
 Acknowledge that it’s not ideal and why.
 Then let it go, find a solution, and move on.

 In a recent survey, Simply Orderly found that 55% of respondents would save anywhere from 16 minutes to an hour each day if they were organized.
 Think of what you could do with that time!

 The common thinking is that each person spends 2 hours and 24 minutes a day on social media.
 Wow!
 What would you accomplish with two extra hours every day?